vskbellala/vskbellala.github.io/content/advising/anki/index.md

 These are the parameters I personally use, but they may not be optimal for everyone.
 FSRS works best when it has enough review history to optimize the parameters for your specific cards and study habits.
 That said, beginning with settings from another medical student (instead of the default parameters) can be a helpful starting point.
 {{</spoiler>}}

 I use an 8BitDo Micro as my Anki remote through the Contanki addon.
-My configuration is available here:
+My configuration is available [here](#8bitdo-micro-anki-remote-settings).

-{{<file "8BitDo_Micro.contanki" "8BitDo_Micro.contanki">}}

 {{<spoiler "Anki Addon Codes">}}
 These are the addons currently in my setup: